nikhilmwarrier/datecalculator-browser-extension/README.md

 ***

-If you face any issues or bugs, please report it in the [issues](https://github.com/nikhilmwarrier/datecalculator-browser-extension/issues) tab.
+If you face any issues or bugs, or want to request new features, please report it in the [issues](https://github.com/nikhilmwarrier/datecalculator-browser-extension/issues) tab.